• Skip to main content

 Jeera being added to pan for methi matar malai recipe

 • Once cumin seeds start spluttering add the ground paste of cashew into pan and cook until paste start separating oil from pan.
-TIP: You can add a 1 or 2 tbsp of milk to adjust the consistency of gravy.
+TIP: You can add a 1 or 2 tablespoon of milk to adjust the consistency of gravy.

 Blended cashw puree added to pan for roasting